blurgyy/flames/README.md

   > See <https://gist.github.com/blurgyy/0d559e6bb9f20de46f61938539b9cd74> for an example.

-* If installation was successfull but boot fails at Stage 1, complaining that the root filesystem could not be found and mounted, this may be due to related kernel modules not being loaded.
+* If installation was successful but boot fails at Stage 1, complaining that the root filesystem could not be found and mounted, this may be due to related kernel modules not being loaded.
 On a bandwagon machine, adding an entry `virtio_scsi` to both `boot.initrd.availableKernelModules` and `boot.initrd.kernelModules` before installing solved this problem.